enric1994/Cell/README.md

 -Each cell has a size and a division rate that force the cell to divide every X seconds.

--Depending of the size, the cells can travel faster or slower and can store different ammounts of food.
+-Bigger cells move slow but can store more food, smalls cells are faster but have less food capacity.

 -When a cell can't store more food it divides.

+-The cells need to eat constantly, otherwise they dead.

 -The cells can't eat other cells!
 This is not agar.io.

 Each time a cell divides, there is a possibility that a mutation appear, which will have diferent color and similar characteristics.

-To simulate external factors, the amount of food that is generated every second varies sinusoidally, a comlete cycle takes about 10 minutes.
+To simulate external factors, the amount of food that is generated every second varies sinusoidally, a complete cycle takes about 10 minutes.
 Only the adapted cells will survive.

 #VIDEO